epzilla/foos-aurelia/README.md

 ```

 ### Try it out
-If all went well, you should be able to just run `gulp watch` to start the app
+If all went well, you should be able to just run `gulp` to start the app